Introduction

 - Research that relies on time-sensitive information and theory: - Researchers needing current data such as statistics, scientific breakthroughs or current events may want to use journals, newspapers or even the Internet to access information.
 Furthermore, researchers should be careful with older works that may be dated.

-- Time sensitive historical research:- Researchers needing primary resources that are very contemporary with an event will likely have more luck using newspapers, magazines and personal accounts from that time period than using books or journal articles, which often appear long after the event being considered.
+- Researchers who need primary sources contemporary with an event will likely find more success using newspapers, magazines, and personal accounts from that time period rather than books or journal articles, which often appear long after the event.

 Relevance